atet/virtual/README.md

 $ ssh pi@<PI'S IP ADDRESS>
 ```

-* Once you log back in, you need to start the Docker service
+* Once you log back in, you must start the Docker service

 ```
 $ sudo systemctl enable docker && \